 3) What is your ideal parking arrangement?

-I suggest making a list of musts, nice-to-haves and deal breakers.
+We suggest making a list of musts, nice-to-haves, and deal-breakers.
 Things like you ‘must’ be within 15 minutes of a grocery store, or ‘it would be nice’ to have an on-site laundromat.

 Put your list to good use when evaluating parking spots, from backyards, farms to a large variety of tiny home communities.
 If you're unsure, schedule a visit with the landowners or book a night's stay in an on-site rental, if available.